spqb/adabmDCA/README.md

 # adabmDCA
-adabmDCA 2.0 – a flexible but easy-to-use package for Direct Coupling Analysis
+`adabmDCA 2.0` – a flexible but easy-to-use package for Direct Coupling Analysis

+## Installation
+TODO